ktorio/ktor-documentation/topics/azure-app-service.md

 Create a sample application as described in [](server-create-a-new-project.topic).
 This example shows code and commands based on the following projects: [embedded-server](https://github.com/ktorio/ktor-documentation/tree/%ktor_version%/codeSnippets/snippets/embedded-server) and [engine-main](https://github.com/ktorio/ktor-documentation/tree/%ktor_version%/codeSnippets/snippets/engine-main).

-> The tutorial above offers two options related to the configuration: either as values directly in the code or by using a configuration file.
-In either case, the relevant configuration is the port used to listen for incoming requests.
+> The tutorial above provides two ways to configure your application: either by specifying values directly in the code or by using a configuration file.
+In both cases, the key configuration is the port on which the server listens for incoming requests.

 ## Set up the application {id="setup-app"}